 The Girl with the Dragon Tattoo Review

-I’ve been a huge fan of The Girl with the Dragon Tattoo series (aka the Millennium Trilogy) right from the bestselling books to the original Swedish TV adaptations, abridged for theatrical release, but then finally released on Blu-ray in their original, full-length format.
+There is no denying that I was extremely wary about seeing this movie.
+I’ve been a huge fan of The Girl with the Dragon Tattoo series (aka the Millennium Trilogy) right the way through from the bestselling books to the original Swedish TV adaptations, which were abridged for theatrical release, but which have finally come out on Blu-ray in their original, full-length format.
 I covered each individual theatrical cut Blu-ray release, and then the entire, superior, ‘extended’ edition trilogy in a great amount of detail, and regard it – in its unabridged form – as being a strong contender for the definitive adaptation of the original source novels, with two ninety-minute episodes (i.e. 3 hours in total) dedicated to each book, allowing most of the character development, background detail, and sub-plots to be maintained, rather than lost in translation.
 The reviews are here:

 The Dragon Tattoo Trilogy Extended Editions Blu-ray Review

 The Girl with the Dragon Tattoo Theatrical Cut Blu-ray Review

 The Girl Who Played with Fire Theatrical Cut Blu-ray Review